zktx-io/walrus/docs/book/usage/client-cli.md

 You can use the `walrus extend` command to extend the lifetime of a shared blob object.
 Shared blobs can only contain permanent blobs and cannot be deleted before their expiry.

-## Blob ID utilities
+## Blob object and blob ID utilities

-The `walrus blob-id <FILE>` may be used to derive the blob ID of any file.
+The command `walrus blob-id <FILE>` may be used to derive the blob ID of any file.
 The blob ID is a commitment to the file, and any blob with the same ID will decode to the same content.
 The blob ID is a 256 bit number and represented on some Sui explorer as a decimal large number.
 The command `walrus convert-blob-id <BLOB_ID_DECIMAL>` may be used to convert it to a base64 URL safe